 I also felt disappointment.
 The disappointment stemmed from the absence of some of my friends and family.
 I had been there in spades for many of them through death, job loss, divorce, and other hardships.
 Now, in my time of need, they were nowhere to be found.

 A few friends and family members sent me a text and then disappeared while others never even contacted me.
 Some called once, didn’t reach me, I returned their call and left a message, and I never heard from them again.
 While I couldn’t identify with such detachment and while I admit I was initially resentful and hurt, I learned to focus on the people in my life who were providing support.
-I must also admit though that I will long remember who was and was not present as I mourned and continue to grieve.
+It may help you to know that these disappointing experiences likely come with the territory.

 How to Help

 Ask a question.
+Show interest.
 Listen.
-Let him/her talk.
+Let them talk.
 Accept and recognize all feelings.
 One of my father’s most valuable traits was his listening skills.
 He never interrupted.
 He was an active listener too.
 He showed interest and asked follow-up questions.
 Try to be that person.
 Here are some questions you may consider asking: Do you want to talk about anything?
 Can I help you with anything?
 Do you want to tell me how you’re feeling?
-And then just listen and offer support as the opportunity arises.
+What did this person mean to you?
+Listen and offer support as the opportunity arises.
 (Saying that a person “lived a long life” or telling someone to “be tough” probably won’t help.
 Minimizing loss is not a good strategy.)

 The finality of death is shocking, depressing, debilitating, lonely, surreal, painful, and lasting.
 Being present to support your loved ones in their time of need will help them turn those feelings into gratitude, love, and positive memories.
 They will always remember you for it.
 Trust me.